List of Barnyard characters: Bingo

-Stupid McStinky Head (voiced by Jeff Bennet) is the name that Snotty Boy gives to his pet snake.
-He is seen in one episode, "Snotty's New Pet", where Snotty captures Pip and plans to feed Pip to the snake.
-But eventually the snake becomes friends with him when he realizes Pip is the only one who likes him.
+Juanita

 Juanita (voiced by Grey DeLisle) is a female trapeze-artist.

-She appears in “Big Top Barnyard”.
+Chubs Malone

 Chubs Malone (voiced by Mark DeCarlo) is the head of the Gopher Underground shop.
-In Otis Eleven it is mentioned that he took Tony Twocheeks on a fishing trip but Tony never came back, leading to speculation that he drowned Tony Twocheeks.
+In Otis Eleven it is mentioned that he took Tony Twocheeks on a fishing trip, but Tony never came back, leading to speculation that he drowned Tony Twocheeks.
 He maliciously tries to take over the barn by cheating to win a game of Fizzbin and make the night barn the gophers' party place.
 But when Otis saves his life from a falling anvil, Chubs feels grateful and gives back the barn to the animals.

+Krouser Krebs

-Krouser Krebs (voiced by Thomas F. Wilson) is a Mallard Duck bully from Otis's childhood who is famous for making Otis squirt milk at himself.
-He only appears in "Brave Udders."
-He only wants to apologize to Otis until Otis's friends gets him mad and makes Krebs attack them mercilessly.
+Krouser Krebs (voiced by Thomas F. Wilson) is a mallard bully from Otis's childhood who is famous for making Otis squirt milk at himself.
+He only wants to apologize to Otis until Otis's friends get him mad and makes Krebs attack them mercilessly.
 He leaves the barnyard to apologize to a warthog across town and in anger of Otis's friends attacking him.

+Hanna

 Hanna is a hen who's Peck's crush.
-Peck repeatedly tries to talk to her in an episode but he always gets too shy when approaching her.
+Peck repeatedly tries to talk to her in an episode, but he always gets too shy when approaching her.

+Wild Mike

 Wild Mike is an animal of an undetermined kind, usually kept in a crate.
 He looks like a troll or a giant hairball with arms and legs.
 When released from the crate, he dances and causes all the animals around him to dance with him.
-He first appears in the Barnyard movie, but is never introduced in the television series until the episode "Wild Mike's Dance Party".
+He first appears in the Barnyard movie but is never introduced in the television series until the episode "Wild Mike's Dance Party".

+Veronica

-Veronica is a lovely femme fatale and Abby's cousin who appears in the episode "Abby and Veronica," who, according to Abby, is a tomboy during childhood but appears to have dropped any masculine personality traits but still seems to be as good a fighter as Abby had described her as before her visit.
+Veronica (voiced by Grey DeLisle) is a lovely femme fatale and Abby's cousin, who, according to Abby, is a tomboy during childhood but appears to have dropped any masculine personality traits but still seems to be as good a fighter as Abby had described her as before her visit.
 In this episode, Veronica entices all males on the barnyard into fetching a diamond for her from a nearby jewel mine, but Abby, knowing the many perils of that particular mine, beautifies herself in hopes of achieving more gorgeousness than Veronica, so she may convince all of the male animals (especially Otis) that her relative had deceived her into cancelling any plans of finding a diamond for Veronica.

+Bill

 Bill is a bull and Otis's rival.
 He appears in a few episodes, as a wrestler in one, and as a mad cow in another.
 In the film he is used for a throwaway gag of a bull riding a mechanical man.